bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 The generic versions of <xref:Bunit.Fixture.GetComponentUnderTest``1> and <xref:Bunit.Fixture.GetFragment``1(System.String)> can specify a component of type `TComponent` which is not the first child of <xref:Bunit.ComponentUnderTest> or <xref:Bunit.Fragment>.
 This is useful in situations such as the component under test being wrapped inside a `<CascadingValue>`.
 The methods [__AP: method or methods?__] will return the _first_ component it [__AP: it or they?__] finds that matches the requested type through a depth-first search of the render tree.

 > [!NOTE]
 > You can call the `GetComponentUnderTest` or `GetFragment` methods multiple times on the same `Fixture` instance.
-Each time will return the same instance for the same input.
+Each call will return the same instance for the same input.
 However, you cannot mix the generic and non-generic versions.

 ## `<SimpleTodo>` Test Example

-Let's look at an example of an elaborate test which tests the lifecycle of a simple task list component, `<SimpleTodo>` (listed below) that has a service injected, receives a cascading value, and changes between renders:
+Let's look at an example of an elaborate test which tests the lifecycle of a simple task list component, `<SimpleTodo>` (listed below), that has a service injected, receives a cascading value, and changes between renders:

 [!code-cshtml[SimpleTodo.razor](../../../samples/components/SimpleTodo.razor)]